-Formal Feedback Session Date s the Student king Satisfactory Progress?
+Formal Feedback Session Date Is the Student Making Satisfactory Progress?
 Fieldwork Educator's Initials Student's Initials Weekly review sheet completed

 Week One Yes No

 Week Two Yes No

-Schedule midterm call for week 4 or 5 with your advisor
+Schedule midterm call for week 4 or

+5 with your advisor

 Week Three Yes No

 Week Four Yes No

+Midterm : Fieldwork educator and

+student:

-Midterm: Fieldwork educator and student: Rate and discuss FWPE Participate in midterm telephone call with advisor
+Rate and discuss FWPE

+Participate in midterm

+telephone call with advisor

 Week Five Yes No

 Week Six Yes No

 Week Seven Yes No

 Week Eight Yes No

-Final: Fieldwork educator rates FWPE and discusses it with student.
+Final: Fieldwork educator rates

+FWPE and discusses it with student.

-If the student is not making satisfactory progress, the Fieldwork Educator and Student must contact Mary Isaacson to assist in developing an appropriate action plan.
+^{}If the student is not making satisfactory progress, the Fieldwork Educator and Student must contact Ashley Efaw to assist in developing an appropriate action plan.